 Water would have provided another means of transport.
 The cuticles of many springtails are water-repellant, and experiments have shown that even in agitated seawater springtails can survive for weeks.
 While their mode of transport is not known, within ten years of Surtsey Island’s formation no fewer than six species of springtail had reached its shores.

 The first animals were extremely sparse, becoming more common as time goes on.
-This is anomalous in a scenario where innovations become fixed in populations because more of the offspring survive.
+This is anomalous in a scenario where innovations became fixed in populations because more of the offspring survived.
 Over tens of thousands of years, a mere instant in geological time, invertebrates taking advantage of the opportunities provided by plants might be expected to have overrun the earth, and ought to have been as abundant at the beginning of the multimillion-year period in which they originated as at any other time.
 But the actual interval between their first appearance and what might be considered normal population levels is typically measured in tens, even hundreds, of millions of years.
 The pattern fits neither the theory of evolution nor its associated timescales.
-It shows that populations were few and far between initially, but gradually increased.
+It shows that populations were initially few and far between, but gradually increased.
 Where the first populations came from no one can say, since going back in time the trail peters out.

 That they were preceded by a substantial history is clear.
 However sparse, their fossils rarely occur in contexts which suggest they were the very first generation of pioneers – isolated, starved of sustenance and perishing where they dropped.
 Invertebrates tend to occur in association and close to plant material, as part of assemblages constituting the remains of some sort of ecosystem.
 The assemblages in the Ludford Lane Bonebed or the Rhynie Chert (both, as it happens, in the UK) are spectacular.
 Evidently the plants were there before the animals, and the animals were either living off the plants or off each other: the insects using their mandibles to nibble on the spores, the spiders preying on the insects.
 The simultaneous appearance of diverse groups of organisms, unrelated ancestrally but related ecologically, is of the essence of recolonisation.

 In the next article we look at the story of how vertebrates conquered the land.
-Although invertebrates fail to substantiate the Darwinian narrative, even aquatic scorpions were still scorpions after the transition, fish might present a more convincing case.
+Although invertebrates fail to substantiate the Darwinian story – even aquatic scorpions were still scorpions after the transition – fish might present a more convincing case.
 The claim is that at least one lineage evolved limbs, air-breathing apparatus and a great array of other apparently miraculous changes, until it abandoned the water altogether and attained the state of reptile.
 Anything is possible in the natural world.
 A tadpole can sprout legs and evolve into a frog in a single generation.
 Did fish manage to do the same in the course of twenty million years?